charleschale/powerbi-token-server/README.md

 <script src="/path/to/wp-powerbi-embed.js"></script>
 ```

-The stylesheet defines a `--header-height` CSS custom property with a default
+The `embed2.css` stylesheet defines a `--header-height` CSS custom property with
-value of `95px`.
-Override this variable in your own CSS if your theme's header
+a default value of `80px`.
+You can override this variable in your own CSS if
-height differs:
+your theme's header height differs:

 ```css
 :root {